 A New Start for San Francisco

-San Francisco gave Connie and her family a new start when they immigrated from Hong Kong.
+San Francisco gave Connie and her family a new start as immigrants to the city.
 Now, Connie wants to give San Francisco a New Start to protect the working people in our city.
 Connie’s New Start Plan will prioritize the needs of small businesses and working people by closing the income divide, building more affordable housing and keeping people housed, and uplifting those who are too often left behind by many of our cities policies.

 COVID-19 has demonstrated that our frontline and essential workers are not only our doctors, nurses, and healthcare workers — our transit workers, grocery clerks, food service employees, gig employees, and janitors are also essential.
 They risk their health and safety to ensure our families have food on the table, a clean neighborhood, and a ride to the grocery store.

 This is why Connie supports expanding wage-worker protections, including unionizing workers, especially among mid-size and larger scale corporations.
 This will ensure our workers are paid a living wage and have a voice to fight for safer working conditions.
 We will also need to set up a local wage-worker protection system to help workers who are impacted through job losses or reduction in income, especially during disasters, to apply for benefits provided by our state and federal programs.
 Our City can also directly help all workers impacted by business shutdowns through increased investment in Free City College — Connie will advocate for job training and professional certifications to be offered in order to help laid-off workers retool their skills for jobs and industries that will be in demand.